jsmoriss/jsm-decolorize/README.md

 <h2>Description</h2>

-<p>A simple plugin to decolorize the colorful admin menu icons added by some plugins like NextGEN Gallery, Perfect Images, Wordfence Security, and many more.</p>
+<p>A simple plugin to decolorize the colorful admin menu icons added by some plugins like NextGEN Gallery, Meow Apps / Perfect Images, Wordfence Security, and many more.</p>

 <p>No setup required - simply activate the plugin to decolorize the admin menu icons.</p>